hhoke/blog/hegemony_to_heterotopia.md

 A cable saturation graph follows a roughly sigmoid growth curve, with the explosive growth phase squarely situated in the 80s, directly following a series of federal court cases.
 [80s Cable Explosion, HBO vs. FCC]

-(something about lotsa channels and mid-2000s cable dominance)
+(something about lotsa channels and mid-2000s cable dominance.
+Make sure to mention the World Fishing Network as a marketer's wet dream due to consumer targeting)

+Hot Topic/ Pop Punk, subculture astroturfing, full cultural penetration of lifestyle marketing?

+Nickelodeon -> MTV pipeline?

 ### Climax Communities and Super Heavy Users